 Adm.
-Phil Davidson is a native of St. Louis, Missouri.
-He is a 1982 graduate of the U.S. Naval Academy and a distinguished graduate of the U.S. Naval War College with a Master of Arts in National Security and Strategic Studies, and a Bachelor of Science in Physics.
-Davidson is the 25th commander of U.S. Pacific Command, America's oldest and largest military combatant command located in Hawaii.
+Davidson is a 1982 graduate of the U.S. Naval Academy, and a 1992 distinguished graduate of the U.S. Naval War College.
+He holds a Bachelor of Science degree in Physics and a Master of Arts in National Security and Strategic Studies.

-His decorations include the Distinguished Service Medal, Navy and Marine Corps Commendation Medal with Combat “V," a Superior Honor Award from the U.S. Department of State, and other personal, service, unit and campaign awards.
+His decorations include the Defense Distinguished Service Medal, the Navy and Marine Corps Commendation Medal with Combat “V”, a Superior Honor Award from the U.S. Department of State, and other personal, service, unit, and campaign awards.